raganwald-deprecated/homoiconic/2011/11/YouAreDaChef.md

-Aspect-Oriented Programming in Coffeescript using Combinator Birds
+Aspect-Oriented Programming in Coffeescript with a side order of Combinator Birds
 ---

 *This article is based on [Aspect-Oriented Programming in Ruby using Combinator Birds][ruby].*